Saturday, 18 April 2026

 Robert Murphy, on-line, has suggested that there was a dip in the popularity of war films between 1943 and 1950.
 People just got fed up with the war, and wanted entertainment at night.
 This would explain why the Fifties war films, however successful, were influenced by nostalgia and unwilling to explore deeper issues about the war.
 He also says that the post-1950 variant was more oriented towards officers as heroes than the wartime variant of film.
 I had not been aware of this, but during the war the unstated rules of propaganda meant that there was a stress on collective thinking, and working-class characters, as an inevitable part of the package.
 This suggests that the task of propaganda actually raised the standards of the film industry, dragging it out of the clutches of showbiz and towards something more memorable and less individualistic.

-The historian Frank Harvey, in a book about large-scale wars, asks the question whether there were two separate sets of war aims in the Second World War.
+The historian A D Harvey, in a book about large-scale wars ("Britain in three world wars, 1793-1945"), asks the question whether there were two separate sets of war aims in the Second World War.
 One would be to defend the Empire and keep it in being, one would be an anti-fascist crusade which would have democracy and freedom as its goals.
 The latter obviously implies decolonisation.
 He asks which one was predominant during the war and goes into statements of the time to resolve the question.
 I don’t think the evidence is conclusive, especially because a large faction of opinion was concerned with defending the British Isles and saw invading Germany, seizing the Ruhr, destroying the Wehrmacht, as the only way to achieve that goal.
 A stand-off in the English Channel and North Sea was not enough to bring about peace.
-Still, Harvey has raised a question which had been un-asked before then.
+Still, Harvey has raised (esp. at pages 509-519) a question which had been un-asked before then.
 Another reason why this issue is inconclusive is that politics was not much in evidence during the war.
-I don’t think people were asking “what are our war aims”; their aim was to win, and return to peace; instead the question became important because propaganda demanded that there be some named reason for fighting.
+I don’t think people were asking “what are our war aims”; their aim was to win, and return to peace; instead, the question became important because propaganda demanded that there be some named reason for fighting.
 The idea of a Welfare State became very popular, but surely fighting a war was not necessary in order to found it.

 The propaganda of wartime and the speeches of the 1945 general election campaigns had not told people that India was about to be liberated and the majority of the population of the Empire about to leave and start their own democracy.
 The word “Empire” fell out of legal use in 1947, as it had referred to India.
 It was replaced by “Commonwealth”.
 A certain fraction of the population of the Home Islands saw this as not the result of the war which they had expected.
 A certain idea came into circulation which held that the sub-continent had wrongly been taken away from the British people, and that an educated minority had betrayed the people, carrying out a plan which nobody had been allowed to vote on, and making a decision behind closed doors.
 The outcome was visibly a lot more democracy for India, Pakistan and Ceylon.
 It was not an issue which had been explained and debated democratically in Britain.
 People felt vaguely that the reward for victory in a major war was an expansion of territorial power, not the opposite.
 There was no film which explained Indian politics and the last, weakening, phase of the Raj, and probably no audience for such a film.
 The film industry was part of the world of entertainment, even if it rose above that occasionally.
 Bhowani Junction (1956) doesn’t really fill the gap (“MGM’s drama aflame with love and revolt”).